ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Scenario.md

 You have been asked to:
  - Improve the security of their Azure AD implementation
- - Control access into AWS using Azure AD
+ - Control access into the AWS using Azure AD for single sign-on
  - Ensure their cloud identities are following good practice
  - Gain visibility of all cloud resources and protect Imbroglio's cloud workloads
  - Ensure that any security recommendations are actioned by the appropriate team(s)